 Researchers are looking at the effectiveness of medications, such as escitalopram, in reducing the risk of mental-stress induced myocardial ischemia (MSIMI), a condition characterized by reduced blood supply to the heart.
 More research is necessary however.Stress Reduction and Heart Disease

 Studies suggest that treatments that reduce psychological distress improve the long-term outlook in people with heart disease, including after a heart attack.
-Evidence indicates that stress management programs may significantly reduce the risk of heart attacks in people with heart disease.
-Specific stress management techniques may help some heart problems but not others.
-For example, acupuncture in one study helped people with heart failure but had no effect on blood pressure.
-Relaxation methods, on the other hand, may help people with high blood pressure.
+Evidence indicates that stress management programs may significantly reduce the risk for heart attacks in people with heart disease.
+Specific stress management techniques, such as relaxation techniques, may help some heart problems but not others.

 In some people, prolonged or frequent mental stress causes an increase in blood pressure, a risk factor for stroke and heart disease.
-Job strain may be associated with an increased risk of stroke.
-Studies to show that reducing job strain can reduce stroke have not been done to date.
+Job strain may be associated with an increased risk for stroke.

 Effect on the Immune System